ajay-sreeram/ajay-sreeram/README.md

   * Mobile app to chat and listen to music in sync.
   * Chrome extension to get qr code of opened webpage.
   * Image processing based gesture controls to a popular vr game on browser.
-  * Pomodoro app for time management.
+  * Pomodoro app for time management, with notes and alert notifications.
   * Chrome extension to mark highlights in page for further references.
   * Digital slam book with options to request and write for others.
   * Online platform to find study materials, books and novels